DragonHeart00/s195462_Galgeleg/app/ReadMe.txt

 4. Design the keyboard in xml
 5. Add GetStarted Activity
 6. Rules and score fragment
-7. Create a winner loser activity
+7. Create a winner loser activities